Hashtag Web3 Logo

 Wrapped tokens enable cross-chain usage:

-Liquidity Aggregation: Wrapped assets enable aggregating liquidity across chains.
-WBTC on Ethereum, WBTC on Polygon, WBTC on Arbitrum, etc.
+• Liquidity Aggregation: Wrapped assets enable aggregating liquidity across chains, such as WBTC on Ethereum, Polygon, and Arbitrum.

-Multi-Chain Applications: Apps can support multiple chains by accepting wrapped version of assets.
+• Multi-Chain Applications: Applications can support multiple chains by accepting wrapped versions of assets.

-Price Discovery: Wrapped assets provide price feeds between chains, enabling arbitrage.
+• Price Discovery: Wrapped assets provide price feeds between chains, enabling arbitrage opportunities.

 Wrapped tokens are essential infrastructure for multi-chain DeFi.